Gandhi (film): Production

 This film had been Richard Attenborough's dream project, although two previous attempts at filming had failed.
 In 1952, Gabriel Pascal secured an agreement with the Prime Minister of India (Jawaharlal Nehru) to produce a film of Gandhi's life.
 However, Pascal died in 1954 before preparations were completed.

 In 1962 Attenborough was contacted by Motilal Kothari, an Indian-born civil servant working with the Indian High Commission in London and a devout follower of Gandhi.
 Kothari insisted that Attenborough meet him to discuss a film about Gandhi.
 Attenborough agreed, after reading Louis Fischer's biography of Gandhi and spent the next 18 years attempting to get the film made.
 He was able to meet prime minister Nehru and his daughter Indira Gandhi through a connection with Lord Louis Mountbatten, the last Viceroy of India.
 Nehru approved of the film and promised to help support its production, but his death in 1964 was one of the film's many setbacks.
 Attenborough would dedicate the film to the memory of Kothari, Mountbatten, and Nehru.

 David Lean and Sam Spiegel had planned to make a film about Gandhi after completing The Bridge on the River Kwai, reportedly with Alec Guinness as Gandhi.
 Ultimately, the project was abandoned in favour of Lawrence of Arabia (1962).
 Attenborough reluctantly approached Lean with his own Gandhi project in the late 1960s, and Lean agreed to direct the film and offered Attenborough the lead role.
 Instead Lean began filming Ryan's Daughter, during which time Motilai Kothari had died and the project fell apart.

 Attenborough again attempted to resurrect the project in 1976 with backing from Warner Brothers.
 Then prime minister Indira Gandhi declared a state of emergency in India and shooting would be impossible.
 Co-producer Rani Dube persuaded prime minister Indira Gandhi to provide the first $10 million from the National Film Development Corporation of India, chaired by D. V. S. Raju at that time, on the back of which the remainder of the funding was finally raised.
 Finally in 1980 Attenborough was able to secure the remainder of the funding needed to make the film.
 Screenwriter John Briley had introduced him to Jake Eberts, the chief executive at the new Goldcrest production company that raised approximately two-thirds of the film's budget.

 Shooting began on 26 November 1980 and ended on 10 May 1981.
 Some scenes were shot near Koilwar Bridge, in Bihar.
 Over 300,000 extras were used in the funeral scene, the most for any film, according to Guinness World Records.

+The film was shot on 35mm anamorphic equipment using Panavision cameras and lenses.
+For theatrical release, it was projected using either 35mm anamorphic prints with a 2.39:1 aspect ratio and Dolby stereo sound, or 70mm anamorphic prints with a 2.2:1 aspect ration and six discrete sound tracks.